CRIMES AND PUNISHMENTS

-(a) Provide clear and convincing evidence that the petitioner has completed any periods of supervised release, probation or parole without revocation;
+(a) Provide clear and convincing evidence that the petitioner has completed all periods of supervised release, probation, or parole for the conviction requiring registration without revocation;

 (b) Provide an affidavit indicating that the petitioner does not have a criminal charge pending nor is the petitioner knowingly under criminal investigation for any violent crime or crime identified in section 18-8304, Idaho Code;

 (c) Provide proof of service of such petition and supporting documents upon the county prosecuting attorney for the county in which the application is made and upon the central registry;

 (d) Provide a certified copy of the judgment of conviction which caused the petitioner to report as a sexual offender;